 Characters instead of personas: To tell a good story you need characters and a plot.
-Make up a cast of characters to use over and over, like episodes on TV.
-Each character represents one of the thinking styles.
-Or, two characters can have the same demographics but different thinking styles, and another two can have different demographics but the same thinking style.
+Make up a cast of characters to use over and over, like episodes on TV, featuring one character by themself, or a few of them interacting.
+Episodes let teams explore something from the mental model skyline that the organization wants to support.
+Across episodes, characters will represent different thinking styles, like wearing different hats.
+It's fun to show characters wearing a thinking style hat that is at odds with common biases about their demographics.